Lorna Sage: Autobiography

 Sage's childhood is recounted in her memoir Bad Blood (2000), which traces her disappointment in a family where warped behaviour passed down from generation to generation.
 The book won the Whitbread Biography Award on 3 January 2001.

 A week later Sage died in London as a result of emphysema, from which she had suffered for some years.
-She left behind the draft of the first part of a work on Plato and Platonism in literature, which, according to her former husband in 2001, she had been working on intermittently for many years.
+She left behind the draft of the first part of a work on Plato and Platonism in literature, which, according to Victor Sage, her former husband in 2001, she had been working on intermittently for many years.
 The posthumous collection Moments of Truth partly consists of reprinted introductions to classic works.